Fairy Tail: 100 Years Quest

 Fairy Tail: 100 Years Quest (Note: Alternatively subtitled (100年クエスト, Hyaku-nen Kuesuto) for Japanese readers) (stylized in all caps) is a Japanese manga series written and storyboarded by Hiro Mashima, and illustrated by Atsuo Ueda.
 It is a sequel to Mashima's previous series, Fairy Tail.
 The manga was launched in Kodansha's Magazine Pocket manga app in July 2018, and is licensed by Kodansha USA for an English release in North America.
-As of August 2025, twenty-one tankōbon volumes have been released in Japan.
+As of August 2026, twenty-four tankōbon volumes have been released in Japan.
 An anime television series adaptation produced by J.C.Staff aired from July 2024 to January 2025.

 Plot

 One year after the demise of Zeref and Acnologia, Natsu Dragneel and his team from the Fairy Tail wizard guild disembark to the continent of Guiltina for the 100 Years Quest, a mission that has been unaccomplished for over a century.
-Their client, the immortal Dragon Slayer Elefseria, reveals that the quest's purpose is to seal renegade dragons called the Five Dragon Gods—Selene, Ignia, Mercphobia, Aldoron, and Viernes—who threaten to cause worldwide destruction.
+Their client, the immortal Dragon Slayer Elefseria, reveals that the quest's purpose is to seal renegade dragons called the Five Dragon Gods—Ignia, Mercphobia, Aldoron, Selene, and Viernes—who threaten to cause worldwide destruction.
 Natsu subdues Mercphobia with aid from Ignia, Igneel's malicious biological son, who challenges Natsu to strengthen himself for a one-on-one battle.

 Meanwhile, Fairy Tail recruits a new member, Touka, unaware that she is the host of another wizard named Faris.
-Claiming to be the White Wizard, the leader of a malevolent white magic cult, Faris hunts the Five Dragon Gods and takes control of Fairy Tail in a crusade to erase sources of powerful magic.
+Claiming to be the White Wizard, the leader of a malevolent white magic cult, Faris takes control of Fairy Tail in a crusade to erase sources of powerful magic.
 Wendy Marvell separates Faris from Touka after Selene deceives Faris into awakening the slumbering Aldoron, who is killed by Natsu.
-Despite Faris's actions, the team saves her and Touka's home, the parallel world of Elentear, after learning that Selene has been blackmailing Faris with Elentear's destruction.
+Despite Faris's actions, the team saves her and Touka's endangered home, the parallel world of Elentear, after learning that Selene has been threatening Faris into defeating the other Dragon Gods for her own safety and amusement.

-Selene seizes control of Diabolos—a Dragon Slayer guild that feuds with Fairy Tail over the 100 Years Quest—to retrieve knowledge of Athena, a weapon built by Elefseria's pupil for use against the Five Dragon Gods.
+Selene seizes control of Diabolos—a Dragon Slayer guild that feuds with Fairy Tail over the 100 Years Quest—to retrieve knowledge of Athena, a weapon built by Elefseria's pupil as a deterrent against the Five Dragon Gods.
 However, Fairy Tail and Diabolos are forced to unite against Ignia's ally Dogramag, a sixth Dragon God believed to have been slain by Elefseria, who ends hostilities with Selene after Natsu kills Dogramag.
 Further investigation reveals Athena to be the true, mechanical White Wizard utilized by Gold Owl, an alchemist guild formed from Viernes's disembodied will.
 Persuaded by Lucy Heartfilia to rebel, Athena helps Natsu kill Viernes.

-As the last remaining Dragon God, Ignia reveals his plan to destroy humanity by recreating the Dragon King Festival, a historic event in which Acnologia exterminated the dragon race.
-To this end, he uses Dogramag's power of resurrection to revive the slain Dragon Gods, and casts a spell that drives all four dragons berserk and transforms Guiltina's population into dragons.
-The battle is joined by Faris' native Earthland counterpart, a black wizard imbued with Acnologia's power.
+As the last remaining Dragon God, Ignia reveals his plan to destroy humanity by turning Guiltina's population into dragons and reenacting the Dragon King Festival, a historic event in which Acnologia exterminated much of the dragon race.
+Fairy Tail and Ignia's forces also clash with Faris' native Earthland counterpart, a black wizard imbued with Acnologia's power.